Diocese of Shreveport: 1986 to present

 Pope John Paul II erected the Diocese of Shreveport on June 16, 1986, taking its present territory from the Diocese of Alexandria-Shreveport.
 He appointed Auxiliary Bishop William Friend of Alexandria-Shreveport as the first bishop of Shreveport.
 Friend designated the Cathedral of St. John Berchmans in Shreveport as the cathedral church of the new diocese.
-Friend retired in 2006.
+He retired in 2006.

-The second bishop of Shreveport was Reverend Michael Duca from the Diocese of Dallas, appointed by Pope Benedict XVI in 2008.
-Pope Francis named him bishop of the Diocese of Baton Rouge in 2018.
-Reverend Peter Mangum served as administrator until the appointment of Reverend Francis Malone from the Diocese of Little Rock as bishop by Francis in 2019.
+The second bishop of Shreveport was Michael Duca, appointed in 2008.
+He was made bishop of the Diocese of Baton Rouge in 2018.
+Peter Mangum served as administrator until the appointment of Francis Malone in 2019.

-In 2020, the diocese started a cause for their canonization of Reverend Jean Pierre, a pioneer priest from the 19th century.
-The Vatican has named Pierre and his colleagues as servants of God.In December 2022, Reverend Rothwell Price, pastor of St. Elizabeth Ann Seton Parish, was named a Chaplain of His Holiness, with the title of Monsignor.
+In 2020, the diocese started a cause for their canonization of Jean Pierre, a pioneer priest from the 19th century.
+The Vatican has named Pierre and his colleagues as servants of God.

 Sexual abuse

-A Tennessee man sued Reverend Donald Dickerson and the Jesuit Order in November 2010, claiming that he had been sexually abused by Dickerson.
-The assaults allegedly took place at St. John Berchmans Cathedral in Shreveport in 1982 before the diocese was erected.
+A Tennessee man sued Donald Dickerson and the Jesuit Order in November 2010, claiming that he had been sexually abused by Dickerson.
 He was also accused of sexually assaulting high school students from the Diocese of Dallas.
 The Jesuit Order expelled Dickerson in 1986 and he was later defrocked by the Vatican.

-The diocese reported in 2018 that it had received no allegations of sexual abuse from its founding in 1986 to 2018.
-In 2020, the diocese was sued by a man who claimed it shielded a priest who sexually abused him as a child in the 1970s.

-In May 2021, Reverend Seby Shan Chemmampallil from Christ The King Parish in Bossier City was arrested on two counts each of possession of child pornography and its the distribution, along with sexual abuse of animals.
-The diocese immediately suspended him from ministry.